testpress/streams-docs/docs/server-api/usages.md

 ---
-sidebar_position: 3
+sidebar_position: 8
 ---

 # Usages
-The Usage API helps you get your organization's bandwidth usage's.
+The Usage API helps you get your organization usage's.

 ## Get Your Organization's Usage
 To retrieve your organization's data usage, send an HTTP GET request to the API Endpoint, with the [authentication Header](../server-api/authentication.md).